 - I don't use a fan oven, so if you do, you'll want it to be about 20° lower.

-- Nutritional information is calculated on the assumption that you'll use 2 tsp of oil for the baking trays, and 2 tbsp each of sesame and poppy seeds.
+- Nutritional information is calculated on the assumption that you'll use 2 teaspoon of oil for the baking trays, and 2 tablespoon each of sesame and poppy seeds.

 Anyway, the big question is, do you say bagel, or beigel?!
 Enjoy!